Build and publish a Flutter-based app for the App Store and Google Play — updated for 2026 with current tooling, shortcuts, and Flutter 3.44 features.

 ...

-In Android Studio you can expand by selecting Flutter Inspector from the right hand side of the window.
-Selecting the widget in the inspector will navigate to it in your code.
+In Android Studio, expand the tree by selecting Flutter Inspector from the right-hand panel.
+Selecting a widget in the inspector navigates directly to it in your code.
+The same inspector is available in VS Code via the Flutter sidebar.

 Adding an image asset and caption

 The Image class in Flutter displays an image.
-It has several constructors which deal with various ways that an image can be specified.
-This image is an 'asset' which will be provided in the app itself.
-Of course you could use a different constructor to fetch the image from a URL, from the filesystem or from memory.
+It has several constructors covering different image sources.
+This example uses an asset image bundled with the app — suitable for logos or branding.
+You could equally use a constructor to fetch an image from a URL, the filesystem, or memory.

 Enabling local image assets in Flutter